Ecliptia/challenge-to-recruit-devs/README.md

 ## Requirements

 1. **Client Configuration:**
-   - Set up a client to connect to Lavalink.
+   - create a way to configure the wrapper
    - Provide configuration options, such as host, port, password, etc.
+   - the wrapper can be limited to one server, but if you want to grow more
 2. **Play Music Command:**
    - Implement a command to play music.
 The command should accept a YouTube URL as an argument.
    - Ensure that the music is played in the voice channel of the user who executed the command.